What Are Ethereum Upgrades

-4. How do I prepare for Eth2?
+3. How do I prepare for the Ethereum upgrades?

+imToken will support the following Ethereum upgrades.
 You certainly don't need to do anything.
 Your ETH will not need changing or upgrading.
 There's almost certain to be scams telling you otherwise, so be careful.

 If you have any questions, you can contact us by sending an email to firstname.lastname@example.org.